AzuraCast/azuracast-docs/administration/docker/multi-site-installation.md

 curl -fsSL https://raw.githubusercontent.com/AzuraCast/AzuraCast/master/docker-compose.multisite.yml > docker-compose.override.yml
 ```

 Note that if you've already set up an override file with other modifications, you should make sure to apply the same changes that are now located in `docker-compose.override.bak.yml` to the newly downloaded `docker-compose.override.yml` file.
+Also, if you are using "Rolling-Release", you may need to remove "nginx_proxy" service from `docker-compose.override.yml` to avoid errors during next steps.

 <br>